 The company’s lower forecast was wrapped up with a plan for tighter management of equipment inventory.
 In other words, combine and tractor production will be at lower levels through the rest of 2019.

-Allen emphasized that Deere’s construction and forestry business are still doing well.
+Allen emphasized that Deere’s construction and forestry business are still doing well, they are even buying John Deere skid steer tracks to fix old equipment.
 According to last week’s report, construction and forestry sales were up for the quarter and year to date due to higher shipment volumes and price realization.

 Deere’s quarterly summary included a shopping list of some 20-plus uncertainties for agriculture in the coming months.
 Top items were farmers’ confidence and financial condition, weather, exports and changes in farm programs and policies.
 Even swine fever made the list.